isomorphic-software/smartclient-docs/classes/StateTask.md

 ### Description
 Type of the value for stateTask.outputField.

-This can be used in conjunction with [StateTask.value](#attr-statetaskvalue) to declare the type of the value, or can be used to convert the type of the [inputs](Task.md#attr-taskinputs) to the declared type.
+This can be used in conjunction with [StateTask.value](#attr-statetaskvalue) to declare the type of the value, or can be used to convert the type of the [inputField](Task.md#attr-taskinputfield) to the declared type.

-If no type is declared, the value from an inputs is unchanged or provided via a call to setValue() is unchanged.
+If no type is declared, the value from an inputField is unchanged or provided via a call to setValue() is unchanged.

 A value specified for `stateTask.value` via an attribute in [componentXML](../kb_topics/componentXML.md#kb-topic-component-xml) (see [Process.loadProcess](Process.md#classmethod-processloadprocess)) is treated as a boolean if it is the exact string "true" or "false", treated as a "decimal" or "integer" if it parsable as a valid number, otherwise treated as a String.
 If these heuristics don't work in your case, just declare the type explicitly via `stateTask.type`.